 CSDE needs every computing user to add us to their UW support organization so that:

 - UW-IT knows that you are trusting us with some of your user data

-- CSDE computing is granted permissions to modify (if needed) your personal, campus wide UW Windows settings (home directory for instance)
+- CSDE computing is granted permission to modify (if needed) your personal, campus-wide UW Windows settings (home directory, for instance)

-The support organization is also a measure of how large of a UW organization that CSDE is in the eyes of the central computing group and may add weight to our concerns and future requests.
-Please note that you may be a member of as many support organizations as you like – this is not an exclusive setting.
+The support organization also allows the central computing group at UW to measure the size of CSDE and may add weight to our concerns and future requests.
+Please note that you may be a member of as many support organizations as you like—this is not an exclusive setting.

 Files and Folders

 We suggest that you save your documents in your H: drive, which is your personal directory on the CSDE Windows file server.
 It’s automatically connected whenever you log on to a CSDE server or workstation, so it’s always available in “My Computer” and when saving.
 Your H: drive is inaccessible to anyone else, and it’s also backed up to tape on a daily basis to guard against data loss.